PTB-SR/ocdb/docs/usecases.rst

 .. todo::

     Decide whether to use capitalised names, as in the periodictable package, or to stick with PEP8 naming conventions.
 Probably, capitalised names are much more intuitive and easier to read.

+    **Answer:** Given the rather complicated names of the composites, capitalisation as used in the chemical formulae is most probably the only sensible choice, although this runs against PEP8 conventions in this particular case.

 Accessing *n* and *k* values